 This style of planting softens the look of a garden, and brings you up close with scent, foliage textures and a tapestry of soothing color.

 If you want to channel your inner Gertrude Jekyll and go big on cottage garden ideas, the trick is to create an intimate space packed with color and scent, with dense planting spilling over pathways and framing windows and doors to create a serendipitous vibe.

 If you love the idea of this style, look at what you already have that fits in with this theme then create a wish list of what you need to buy to fill the spaces.
-We're here to help and have made it easy for you.
 Read on to find all the inspiration you’ll need.